g0ldl/Best-Neighborhood/README.md

 **Canvas Group Number:** Group 7

 **Members:**
-- Goldium Wu — GOW4@pitt.edu
+- Goldium Wu — GOW4@pitt.edu _(Quality of Life sub-metric)_
-- Eden Brunner — EDB67@pitt.edu
+- Eden Brunner — EDB67@pitt.edu _(Safety sub-metric)_
-- Helene Yao — helenemyao@gmail.com (hmy8@pitt.edu)
+- Helene Yao — helenemyao@gmail.com (hmy8@pitt.edu) _(Accessibility sub-metric)_

 > *A data analysis of which Pittsburgh neighborhood is the "best," using [Western Pennsylvania Regional Data Center](https://data.wprdc.org/).*

 **What is the best neighborhood in Pittsburgh?**

-"Best" is subjective, so we decided the best neighborhood in Pittsburgh is a culmination that balances three factors:
+To coin a neighborhood "Best" is subjective, depending on the weight of one's priority.
+So our group decided the best neighborhood in Pittsburgh is a culmination that balances three factors:

 1. **Quality of life** — is it a pleasant place to live?
 Represented by green space per neighborhood division.
 2. **Safety** — can residents feel secure going about their day?
 Counted by the frequently of crime that occurs in a neighborhood on a daily basis.